Everything Forever: Legal deposit libraries of UK and Ireland celebrate 10th anniversary of digital collecting

 Reflecting on ten years of electronic legal deposit, Richard Ovenden, Bodley’s Librarian and Head of Gardens, Libraries and Museums at Oxford University, said:

-As the first library of legal deposit in the British Isles, the Bodleian Libraries has the longest connection to these national collections of any of the libraries, and therefore has a unique perspective on how they can be shaped in the years to come.
+As the first library of legal deposit in the British Isles, the Bodleian Libraries has the longest connection to these national collections of any of the libraries.
+It therefore has a unique perspective on how they can be shaped in the years to come.

 Ten years ago, working collaboratively with the other legal deposit libraries we expanded our collections to include this mass of digital publications from ebooks to billions of websites, blogs and other domains.
 As we reach this milestone in the evolution of our collections, it is again time to rethink how and what we collect.
 The collaborative multi-national nature of the endeavour, working at scale, in partnership with publishers large and small is unparalleled in globally, and a matter of celebration itself.
 The value of what we collect now must be carefully considered: we should not prejudice the experience of future researchers by projecting current value systems on to them.
 We must collect as broadly as possible within the scope of legal deposit, as the enterprise is of critical importance for the future, as much as it is for the present.